Mightyfrong/gallifreyan-translation-helper/README.md

 # Gallifreyan Translation Helper
 ###### by MightyFrong

-This is an online tool aimed at artists and hobbyists who produce designs in one of 5 types of Gallifreyan:
+This is an online tool aimed at artists and hobbyists who produce designs in one of the following types of Gallifreyan:
 * [Sherman's Circular Gallifreyan by Loren Sherman][SCG]
 * [TARDIS Console by Purple Emily][TCG]
 * [Doctor's Cot by Brittany Goodman][DCG]
 * [CC Gallifreyan by gumex][CC]
 * [DotScript by Rachel Sutherland][DS]
+* [Gallifreyan Alphabet by ArtByBoredom][ABB]

 Some details on what the translation helper for each system does can be found below:
 * [Sherman's](#Shermans)